-Under HIPAA, Counties are not business associates of the Department.
-Instead, Counties are agents who act on behalf of the Department, with respect to determining eligibility for, or enrollment in, the Medical Assistance programs supervised by HCPF.
-Because Counties are agents of HCPF, Counties must comply with the same HIPAA privacy and security requirements that bind the Department.
+Under HIPAA, Counties are not business associates of the Department within their eligibility and enrollment roles.
+Instead, Counties are agents designated by state statute who act on behalf of the Department, with respect to determining eligibility for, or enrollment in, the programs.
+However, because Counties are agents of HCPF, Counties must comply with the same HIPAA privacy and security requirements that bind the Department.
 See C.R.S. § 25.5-1-118.

-Counties may also choose to act as contracted partners of the Department, performing duties outside of Medical Assistance eligibility, enrollment, and related activities.
-Examples of contracted partnerships include Single Entry Points and returned mail processing entities.
-In these cases, the county becomes a business associate of the Department with respect to the contracted activities.
-The Department is then responsible for ensuring that the counties comply with HIPAA privacy and security requirements as business associates.
+Separately, Counties may choose to act as contracted partners of the Department, performing duties outside of program eligibility, enrollment, and related activities.
+Examples of contracted partnerships include Case Management Agencies and returned mail processing centers.
+In these cases, the County becomes a business associate of the Department with respect to the contracted activities.
+In these contracted roles, Counties are directly responsible under federal law for complying with HIPAA privacy and security requirements as business associates.